Facial Massage and Mental Clarity: The Surprising Connection

 Less tension through the face, jaw and temples

-Greater clarity or reduced “fuzziness” on waking
+Increased clarity or reduced “fuzziness” on waking

 A note on balance and awareness